The Best Things to Do in Blenheim

 When first arriving in Blenheim, there’s no better introduction to the Marlborough region than the Marlborough Museum to gain some perspective.
 Learn the ins and outs of New Zealand’s largest wine-making region, the fascinating story and Maori artefacts from New Zealand’s earliest settlement, and about the lives of the region’s pioneers.

 Location: 26 Arthur Baker Place, Redwoodtown, Blenheim

 7. Take a Stroll in Pollard Park

 Every large town has a go-to garden and Pollard Park is Blenheim’s.
-This pretty park is a local’s favourite with 26ha of wooded parkland and gardens.
+This pretty park is a local’s favourite with 26ha (64 acres) of wooded parkland and gardens.
 Stroll through rose gardens, a floral garden, the rhododendron dell, the scented garden and more!

 Location: Parker Street or McLauchlan Street

 Nestled in the vineyard country is Marlborough’s very own chocolate factory.
 Go to Makana Confections for some free chocolate tastings and to watch the chocolatiers at work through huge windows looking into the chocolate factory.